Skip to main content

 Shopping for children is a bit more complicated than simply choosing a toy from a wish list.

-“All toys are not for all children,” said Gina Peek, Oklahoma State University Extension housing and consumer specialist and interim associate dean.
+“All toys are not for all children,” said Gina Peek, assistant director, Oklahoma State University Extension/Family Consumer Science program leader and associate dean for Extension and Engagement in the College of Education and Human Sciences.

 Age, skills and interests should play a big role in what ultimately winds up in neatly wrapped boxes topped with colorful bows.